valaxy/algorithm-data-structure/readme.md

-> This is under development, API includes Class is not stable
+> Under development, API includes Class is not stable
+> Rewrite in ECMAScript 6 is work in progress

 Algorithm and Data structure component of CommonJS package